Global payments

 Intermediary Bank Charges

-Before reaching the destination, transactions in conventional cross-border payment systems frequently go via one or more intermediary banks.
+Before reaching the final bank account, many transactions in the traditional cross-border payment systems often pass through one or more intermediary banks.
 A processing fee may be charged by each of these banks.

 The main issue here is that it can be challenging to determine where the deductions took place because these costs are typically not visible beforehand.